 - Reamer, F. G., & Nimmagadda, J. (2017).
 Social work ethics in India: A call for the development of indigenized ethical standards.
 International Social Work, 60(1), 182–195.

 - Recuperación de la Memoria Histórica.
 (1999).
 Guatemala: Never again!
-Guatemala City, Guatemala: Archdiocese of Guatemala.
+Archdiocese of Guatemala.

 - Reichert, E. (2011).
 Social work and human rights: A foundation for policy and practice.
-New York, NY: Columbia University.
+Columbia University Press.

 - Roby, J. L., & Maskew, T. (2012).
 Human rights considerations in intercountry adoption: The children and families of Cambodia and the Marshall Islands.
 In J. L. Gibbons & K. S. Rotabi (Eds.), Intercountry adoption: Policies, practices, and outcomes (pp. 55–66).
-Surrey, U.K.: Ashgate Press.
+Ashgate.